nautechsystems/nautilus_trader/docs/tutorials/backtest_high_level.md

 # Backtest (high-level API)

-This tutorial runs through how to load raw data (external to Nautilus) into the data catalog, through to a single 'one-shot' backtest run.
+This tutorial runs through the following:
+- How to load raw data (external to Nautilus) into the data catalog
+- How to setup configuration objects for a `BacktestNode`
+- How to run backtests with a  `BacktestNode`

 ## Imports